ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 ![pipeline icon](upandrunningimages/pipelineicon.png)

-!!! note
+!!! warning "Log Streaming Gotcha in the LinuxONE CC"
     PLEASE BEWARE that if you are using the LinuxONE Community Cloud OpenShift Trial you might see lagginess with the log streaming.
 If it stops streaming you might want to go back out to the Topology view and once the pipeline completes, come back to the log view to see the logs.

 **9.** The pipeline will go through three tasks:

-&nbsp;&nbsp;&nbsp; 1. <b>fetch-repository</b> - this will clone your Git PetClinic repo for the build task.
+&nbsp;&nbsp;&nbsp; 1. <b>fetch-repository</b> - this Pipeline task will clone your Git PetClinic repo for the build task.

-&nbsp;&nbsp;&nbsp; 2. <b>build</b> - this is the build process which itself is broken down into a few sub-steps.
+&nbsp;&nbsp;&nbsp; 2. <b>build</b> - this Pipeline task is the build process which itself is broken down into a few sub-steps.
 This is the longest task in the pipeline, and can take up to 15 minutes.
 The steps that it goes through are as follows:

+!!! info "build steps"
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; STEP-GEN-ENV-FILE: this step generates the environment file to be used during the build process
+    - STEP-GEN-ENV-FILE: this step generates the environment file to be used during the build process

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; STEP-GENERATE: this step generates the Dockerfile that will be used to create the OCI image later on during the build step
+    - STEP-GENERATE: this step generates the Dockerfile that will be used to create the OCI image later on during the build step

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; STEP-BUILD: this is the multi-step build process of creating an OCI image.
+    - STEP-BUILD: this is the multi-step build process of creating an OCI image out of your Java application PetClinic.
 It will download the required Maven Java packages, compile the Java application, run through a set of 39 unit tests on the application, and finally build the application jar file and the OCI image.
 If the tests fail, this step will not complete.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; STEP-PUSH: this last step pushes the built OCI image to the OpenShift image registry.
+    - STEP-PUSH: this final task pushes the built OCI image to the OpenShift image registry.

 &nbsp;&nbsp;&nbsp; 3. <b>deploy</b> - this will deploy the newly built image as a running deployment in your project.
 After this, your application will be running in a pod and be accessible via a route.